NikhilKalloli/Face-Recognition/README.md

 ## Deployment
 I would advise to deploy it on [Streamlit](https://share.streamlit.io/) since the libraries are larger in size other services will run out of memory while building the application.
 Make sure you include `packages.txt` consisting of  `libgl1-mesa-glx` library.

-## Acknowlwdwgement
+## Acknowledgement
-This reporistory is the deployed and simplified version of [this](https://github.com/sOR-o/Face-Recognition).
+This repository is the deployed and simplified version of [this](https://github.com/sOR-o/Face-Recognition).

 ## Contributing